-The jobsite worker’s safety has always been a priority for both CEMEX and the industry.
-Nowadays, BIM allows for the improvement of such aspects as 3D models help identify hazards and potential damages much easier and in a faster way that through 2D drawings of a structure.
+The workers’ safety has always been a priority for both Cemex and the industry.
+Nowadays, BIM helps identify hazards and potential damage much easier and in a faster way than traditional methods.

-Also, considering other factors like a potential spread of COVID-19 on site during the pandemic, BIM can offer virtual walkthroughs of a project allowing to continue with ongoing works without the need to expose workers unnecessarily.
+Also, considering other factors like a potential spread of COVID-19 on site during the pandemic, BIM can offer virtual walkthroughs of a project allowing management to continue work without exposing workers unnecessarily.

 And who is leading the BIM efforts in the industry?
-According to a recent report from the Market Research Future, North America, Europe and Asia Pacific are quickly becoming the kings in BIM adoption.
+According to a recent report from the Market Research Future, North America, Europe and Asia Pacific are quickly becoming the first adopters of BIM.

-North America is leading in the investment and adoption of BIM technologies, the presence of top industry players, rising investments to develop advanced infrastructure facilities, and increased adoption of cloud-based engineering are adding to the BIM software market growth in the region.
+North America is leading in the investment and adoption of BIM technologies.
+The presence of top industry players, increasing investments to develop advanced infrastructure facilities, and increased adoption of cloud-based engineering are adding to BIM software market growth in the region.

 How does BIM optimize each phase of the construction process?

-Although it can be a long and complicated process, BIM can help to optimize the different stages of the process and make it much more efficient and easier to handle for everyone involved.
-From streamlining the design and planning process to organizing multiple contractors, managing expensive and dangerous equipment, and working on a large building site, let´s take a look at how this innovative methodology can be implemented in different ways throughout a project’s lifecycle and benefit the different phases of the construction process.
+BIM can help to optimize the different stages of the process and make it much more efficient and easier to handle for everyone involved.
+From streamlining the design and planning process to organizing multiple contractors, managing expensive and dangerous equipment, and working on a large building site, let’s take a look at how this innovative methodology can be implemented in different ways throughout a project’s lifecycle and benefit the different phases of the construction process.

 However, through BIM we are now able to avoid these issues thanks to the fundamental role that BIM plays in the planning procedures, and thanks to the early detection of potential problems in any of the different parts that make up a project.

-BIM enables the state of construction to be visualized, meaning therefore that it is possible to compare this with the expected evolution as indicated in the initial project planning at any given time.
+Moreover, BIM enables the state of construction to be visualized, meaning that it is possible to compare at any given time the current structure with its expected evolution produced during the design phase.
 This offers optimum control of the deliveries of the different elements of a project and makes it possible for possible obstructions to be detected.

 Operations and maintenance

-One of the last legs of a functional building´s lifecycle is essentially, one of the most important ones.
-Beginning with the handover and commissioning of a building once the construction phase is done, implementing virtual platforms that integrate BIM technologies can help make the process smoother and more seamless.
+The last leg of a functional building’s lifecycle is essentially one of the most important ones.
+Once a building is in use BIM technologies can help make operation smoother and more seamless.

-Since the BIM methodology goes far beyond just construction work, once the infrastructure has been built, this can also provide the client and facility managers with the correct tools to operate MEP and HVAC plus deal with maintenance issues via a digital twin: installation date, materials, lifespan, etc.
+The BIM methodology goes far beyond just construction work.
+Once an infrastructure has been built, it can be used to help provide the client and facility managers with the correct tools to operate MEP and HVAC, plus deal with maintenance issues via a digital twin: installation date, materials, lifespan, etc.